-What’s driving the increase in scrap metal recycling?
-Market analysts say a key factor is the growing demand of metals in various end use industries.
-That includes construction, electronics and automotive.
+What’s driving the increase in demand for scrap metal recycling?
+Market analysts say a key factor is a growing demand for metals in various end-use industries.
+That includes construction, electronics, and automotive.

 The increasing industrialization globally has increased the value and appeal of using recycled metal products.